What is Powerbuilding?

 This sounds like some special formula but it isn’t — this is just a template.
 If you don’t follow it exactly, or you modify it… that’s fine!
 What I want to make you aware of is warming up and priming your body for high intensity training.

 Don’t get stuck on the numbers, if you have poor conditioning, add longer walk (resting) periods and strive to recover faster.
 I used to be winded simply going to get the mail — I know what it’s like to start from the bottom.

 Here is a sample schedule for this routine:

 - Sunday – Off

 The actual days you train do not matter, the time off does.
-For example, I go Friday, Sunday, Tuesday.
+For example, I personally train Friday, Sunday, and Tuesday.